-The Jim Bolen SOG Interviews, Part 5: A Wiretap Mission on the Sihanouk Trail in Cambodia, During The Vietnam War.
+The Jim Bolen SOG Interviews: A covert Wiretap Mission into Cambodia, during the Vietnam War.

 Above Photo: A B-52 strike during the Vietnam War.